rcpoison/dxvk-cache-pool/README.md

 Client/server to share DXVK pipeline caches.

+This only works for regular wine prefixes, as steam/proton does it's own thing, and probably much better.

 Client:
 - Fetches missing DxvkStateCacheEntry's and patches the .dxvk-cache.
 - Submits local DxvkStateCacheEntry's not present on server.